-Keeping Rule 1 as your mental guide, it only stands to reason that you would not point your firearm at something you are not willing to to destroy.
-Choosing what and where to aim during dry-fire should not only be in a appropriate place in the home with an appropriate backstop (see below) but the consideration of neighbors and others in the home is imperative.
-It must a safe and appropriate target.
+Keeping Rule 1 as your mental guide, it only stands to reason that you would not point your firearm at something you are not willing to destroy.
+When choosing where to aim during dry-fire, you should not only aim at a place in the home with an appropriate backstop (see below), it is also imperative to consider neighbors and others in the home.
+It must be a safe and appropriate target.
 Only point it at something you could bear to lose if the firearm were loaded.

 3. Keep your finger off the trigger until your sights are on the target.

-One of the great values of dry-fire practice is its role in training your mind and body to respond and act in a specific way habitually, instinctively.
-The only way to do this, is with the correct repetition of the desired action until it becomes the way the muscles respond to the instruction given to it by the mind.
+One of the great values of dry-fire practice is its role in training your mind and body to respond and act in a specific way, habitually and instinctively.
+The only way to do this is with the correct repetition of the desired action until the muscles respond to the instruction automatically and correctly.
 Keeping your finger off the trigger until and only until you are sighted to fire, is a key “muscle memory” to attain.
 The target is what you have placed in the sights of your firearm.